Hamas leader Sinwar wants a ceasefire deal, mediators say, but Netanyahu’s stance unclear - KESQ

 The talks come at an extremely tense time in the Middle East.
 A pair of high profile assassinations in Lebanon and Iran in recent weeks has sparked fears of retaliation that could lead to a wider conflict.

-Israel last week killed Fu’ad Shukr, the top military commander of Hezbollah, the Iran-backed Lebanese armed group.
-The next day, Israel is widely believed to have assassinated Hamas’ political leader Ismail Haniyeh in Tehran, in what is seen as a major embarrassment for the Iranian Revolutionary Guards (IRGC) which was hosting Hanuyeah.
+Israel last month killed Fu’ad Shukr, the top military commander of Hezbollah, the Iran-backed Lebanese armed group.
+The next day, Israel is widely believed to have assassinated Hamas’ political leader Ismail Haniyeh in Tehran, in what is seen as a major embarrassment for the Iranian Revolutionary Guards (IRGC) which was hosting Haniyeh.

 Israel has neither confirmed nor denied its involvement in that incident.